KalaRohit/Google-AI-Hackathon/README.md

 # Project Goal

 Our goal is to leverage the content-curating capabilities of generative AI to help users effortlessly understand most web content.
-We also aim to offer different reading levels, allowing users to select the literacy level they are most comfortable with when using AI to adjust web content.
+We also aim to offer different reading levels allowing users to select the literacy level they are most comfortable with to adjust the web content.

 Additionally, we provide a chat function that lets users interact with the generative AI in the context of the entire webpage.
 For example, they can request summaries, ask questions about specific sections, and more.